Spontaneous labor likelihood generally rises after 37 weeks and is most common around 39 to 40 weeks, though exact timing varies by pregnancy.

 What are the chances of spontaneous labor by week 37?

-By week 37, the likelihood of spontaneous labor increases to about 15-20%.
-This marks the early term phase when the body starts preparing more actively for delivery, signaling that natural labor may begin soon.
+By week 37, the likelihood of spontaneous labor increases compared with earlier pregnancy, but many people will not go into labor yet.
+This marks the early term phase when the body may start preparing more actively for delivery.

 How do chances of spontaneous labor change between weeks 38 and 40?

-The chances rise steadily from 25-30% at week 38 to a peak of 40-45% at week 40.
-During this period, cervical softening and contractions become more common, making spontaneous labor most likely as the due date approaches.
+The chances generally rise between weeks 38 and 40.
+During this period, cervical softening and irregular contractions become more common, making spontaneous labor more likely as the due-date window approaches.

 Is spontaneous labor common after week 41?